NZAEE Conference 2026

 We are so excited to be hosting our national conference in person this year, for the first time in eight years!
 Although our online conferences have been popular due to their accessibility, we have heard clearly that educators are ready to spend time together kanohi ki te kanohi this year.

-Educators from around the motu are invited to join us in Tāmaki Makaurau Auckland during the October school holidays from Monday 5th - Wednesday 7th.
+Join us in Tāmaki Makaurau Auckland during the October holidays from Monday 5th - Wednesday 7th.

 Our conference venue is Motu Moana camp in Blockhouse Bay, which is very central and only 20 minutes from the airport or central train station.
 We have chosen a location that reflects our focus on te taiao and we can't wait to spend time connecting in this beautiful part of Tāmaki Makaurau.